AI-for-RNA-Biology/onboarding-new-lab-members/README.md

 > In summary, your repo should contain everything to reproduce your work.
 Anyone with access to our HPC should be able to recreate all your results!

-#### R notebooks on GitHub
+#### R Notebooks on GitHub
 At the moment, GitHub does not natively render R Markdown files (`.Rmd`), as it does for Jupyter notebooks (`.ipynb`).
 HTML files will also not be rendered.
-As a workaround, one can convert an R notebook (`.nb.html`) to PDF.
+As a workaround, one can convert an R Notebook (`.nb.html`) to a PDF to visualise it on GitHub.
 > [!NOTE]
-> A PDF notebook is only a visualisation convenience (code syntax, plots, etc.).
-Always upload the equivalent `.Rmd` for reproducibility!
+> A PDF notebook is only a visualisation convenience.
+Always upload the equivalent `.Rmd` file for reproducibility!

+##### R Notebook vs Markdown
+R Notebook is a newer RStudio feature that behaves similarly to Jupyter Notebook.
+The biggest difference is that R Notebook has a live preview of your code (and the outputs you choose to show), which is automatically saved as an HTML document, which you don't have to `knit`.
+The practical advantage of Notebook's preview is that it does not need to execute all the code from the start to render it.
+You can run individual chunks of code as if you were running them in a terminal (they will behave depending on the objects loaded in your session).
+Furthermore, if you resume working, all the Notebook's rendering from the previous session will be preserved!
+You don't need to rerun your code to generate plots, etc.
+> [!WARNING]
+> * ***Knitting*** will always run the entire code from the beginning!
+This is not convenient when working with big data because of the heavy computation that comes with it.
+> * Exporting an R Notebook to a PDF or a Word document in RStudio triggers knitting, which executes the entire code from the start of the notebook!

+An alternative to knitting PDF notebooks is to convert an HTML notebook into a PDF using external tools:
+1. Open the HTML notebook in your browser and export/print to PDF.
+2. Convert HTML to PDF on the command line using a tool of your choice.
+> [!NOTE]
+> For convenience, there is a Chromium container on UBELIX that can be used like this:
+> ```
+> singularity run /storage/research/dbmr_luisierlab/resources/img/chromium/chromium_124.sif --no-pdf-header-footer --print-to-pdf=mynotebook.pdf mynotebook.nb.html
+> ```